emdemor/emdemor.github.io/_posts/2021-06-13-estate-price-predictions-api.markdown

 * **neighborhood**, (*string*): the estate neighborhood.

-For more accurated results, you can pass to the optional features:
+For more accurated results, you can pass the following optional features if you have:

 * **iptu**, (*integer*): annual estate tax.